Githbhatia/ReadV2/README.md

 Changes 12/8/2024
 *Revised 3D-orbit plot to have colors based on z displacements (up-down).
 Changed the main gui window to be scrollable for users with lower resolution monitors.

+Changes 12/22/2024
+*Animated 3D-orbit plot  with play, stop and reverse buttons with accompanying side plots that can be acceleration, velocity or displacement.
+Circular gridlines added to orbit plots for rotated directions.  v2 files can be zip archives as downloaded from CESMD or CSMIP sites.
+Other usability improvements.